 The Church of Jesus Christ of Latter-Day Saint's links to genealogical resources on the web.

-Previously known as Footnote, this database contains almost 40 million images of primary source materials.
+This database contains almost 40 million images of primary source materials.
 Many are available here for the first time.

 Documents the history of the government and the citizens of Harris County as revealed through the county records and donated materials.

 U. S. Federal census records and other research materials for tracing family lineages.*

 Contains land-ownership maps, historical atlases and other content indispensable for recreating frontier neighborhoods and tracking migrations of families across the United States.

 Houston City Directories for selected years between 1866 and 1922 are now available through the Houston Public Library Digital Archives.